International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted

 Why do we need to better understand giftedness?

-Many highly gifted and profoundly gifted children are not being identified or served.
+Due to this mismatch in understanding and identification, many highly gifted and profoundly gifted children are not being identified or served.

 The International GIfted Consortium (IGC), Research Center for Highly–Profondly Gifted marks 10-years